-The regulation which implements the information blocking provisions of the 21st Century Cures Act apply to Health Care providers, certified electronic health record developers, and health information exchanges and networks.
-A2C Medical is not subject to these specific regulations because 1) we are not certified under the Office of the National Coordinator’s Health IT Certification Program, and 2), we do not meet the definition of a health information network or exchange.
-While we are not subject to these regulations, A2C Medical does not interfere with, prevent or discourage access, exchange or use of electronic health information (EHI).
+The regulation which implements the information blocking provisions of the 21st Century Cures Act applies to Health Care providers, certified electronic health record developers, and health information exchanges and networks.
+Fusion Enterprise Medical is not subject to these specific regulations because 1) we are not certified under the Office of the National Coordinator’s Health IT Certification Program, and 2), we do not meet the definition of a health information network or exchange.
+While we are not subject to these regulations, Fusion Enterprise Medical does not interfere with, prevent or discourage access, exchange or use of electronic health information (EHI).

 There are eight exceptions to information blocking: